May Romm: Hollywood career

-According to the New York Times, "Romm was not the first analyst to make an impact on Hollywood.
+According to The New York Times, "Romm was not the first analyst to make an impact on Hollywood.
 But she was unquestionably its first real power player; in a career that spanned almost 40 years, her influence sometimes rivaled that of the actors, directors and producers she was treating.
 In two crucial respects Romm set the pattern for other popular Hollywood shrinks.
 As the first psychiatric consultant to a major motion picture, she directly influenced what audiences saw on screen.
 She was also the first analyst to be embraced as a crony by Hollywood's rajahs.
 She partied with her patients, and in the process became a role model for the star-struck analysts who hoped to follow in her footsteps."

 In 1938, Romm moved to Los Angeles and treated producer David O. Selznick and his wife Irene Mayer Selznick, daughter of MGM mogul Louis B. Mayer.
-Through this relationship Selznick hired Romm technical advisor for some of his films.
+Through this relationship Selznick hired Romm as a technical advisor for some of his films.
 These included Since You Went Away (1944) and the Alfred Hitchcock-directed Spellbound (1945) – Romm served as a Psychiatric Advisor (credited as "May E. Romm M.D.") and uncredited as a contributing writer.
 She was instrumental as a technical advisor for Miracle on 34th Street (1947).

 She was associated with Cedars-Sinai Medical Center serving as senior physiatrist.
 Romm served as president of the Los Angeles and Southern California Psychoanalytic Societies.

 Romm taught at Columbia University College of Physicians and Surgeons and for its Center for Psychoanalytic Training and Research.
 She also taught at the University of Southern California and lectured around the country.

 Between 1948 and 1949 Romm served as treasurer of the American Psychoanalytic Association.